 Sometimes, even the best laid meal plans go awry.
 Maybe a social event popped up at the last minute, or an emergency forces you to abandon your dinner plans.
 Because life is unpredictable, it’s important to consider how well your weekly meals will freeze should you need to save them for another night.
 Choosing ingredients that freeze well will also ensure you always have a nutritious dinner ready and waiting for you, and that good food isn’t going to waste.
 Here are some meals and ingredients to consider:

-- Fresh Tilapia freezes particularly well—simply pop those fillets in the freezer when your plans change last minute
+- Fresh Tilapia from Honduras and Mexico freezes particularly well—simply pop those fillets in the freezer when your plans change last minute

 - One-dish meals like lasagna, quiche or pizza are well suited to freezing